nvillano80/java-utilities/README.md

 # java-utilities
-This is a bunch of Java utilities.
+This is a bunch of Java utility classes.